mythaxis/mythaxis.github.io/content/issue-24/The Witches Curse.md

 ---
 title: "The Witches Curse"
 date: 2020-12-15
-image: /images/WitchesCurse.png
 issue: Issue 24

 author: Matthew Wilson
+authors:
+  - Matthew Wilson
 copyright: '© Matthew Wilson 2020 All Rights Reserved'
+showAuthorFooter: true

 description: 'Is it possible that one thing is more important that all the others when it comes to telling a good tale?
 Hard to say - but what is certainly true is that, whether a story soars or has flaws, a distinctive sense of voice will make amends for whatever sins it might contain.
 Matthew Wilson gives us sins large and small... and voice as well.'

+morelink: 'sweet dreams'

+image: /images/WitchesCurse.png
+imageCopyright: "The title picture was created using Creative Commons images - many thanks to the following creators: [Pexels](https://pixabay.com/photos/railroad-tracks-jungle-overgrown-1835529/), [bere69](https://pixabay.com/photos/the-jungle-of-chiapas-1865639/), and [TobiasRehbein](https://pixabay.com/photos/train-building-airport-indoors-5150747/)."

 type: stock
-slug: 'witches-curse'
+slug: witches-curse

-morelink: 'sweet dreams'
+weight: 5
 draft: true
 ---